TedJenkler/Photosnap---WordpressStack/README.md

 ### Accessibility Testing with Axe

 - I have tested the site using the Axe DevTools browser extension to identify and resolve accessibility issues.
 The testing ensures compliance with WCAG 2.1 AA standards.
-- All detected issues have been reviewed and addressed where applicable to improve the overall accessibility of the site.
+- All detected issues from Axe have been reviewed and addressed where applicable to improve the overall accessibility of the site.

+### Accessibility Testing with WAVE

+- I have tested the site using the WAVE Web Accessibility Evaluation Tool to identify additional accessibility issues.
+- Any issues detected by WAVE have been addressed to ensure a fully accessible experience across the site.